GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/common_patterns.md

         print(out_data.field[0, 0, :])
     ```

-Nested K loops provide an excellend example of how thinking outside the box - and possessing a willingness
+Nested K loops provide an excellent example of how thinking outside the box - and possessing a willingness
-to reapproach traditional coding practices - allows for a much wider application of the software and reveals
+to re-approach traditional coding practices - allows for a much wider application of the software and reveals
 that the rules put in place by NDSL are not necessarily as restrictive as they may seem.

-## Goto Statments
+## Goto Statements

 In Fortran, the `goto` construct allows the user to jump to another portion of the code.
 NDSL is
 incapable of of "jumping" from one portion of code to another; stencils are always executed linearly
-zand completely.
-Since `goto` statement are tremendously flexile, there is no "standard" was of translating
+and completely.
+Since `goto` statement are tremendously flexile, there is no "standard" way of translating
-a piece of code with a `godo` statement into NDSL.
-Indeed, the presense of `goto` statements often signals
+a piece of code with a `goto` statement into NDSL.
+Indeed, the presence of `goto` statements often signals
 a non-parallelizable code structure, which requires refactoring to be implemented in NDSL.
 During this
-process, however, the aforementioned patterns - partularly the use of masks - may be extremely useful.
+process, however, the aforementioned patterns - particularly the use of masks - may be extremely useful.